fltk/fltk/README.Android.txt

  BUILDING FLTK SAMPLE WITH ANDROID STUDIO 3
 ============================================

-March 2nd, 2018: This is a first commit to SVN to have a file structure in place.
-None of this compiles or runs at this point.

 There is no need to ever write a single line of Java.

 Download and install AndroidStudio on your developer machine.
 If you use